aitshuber/scoutrec/_directory/superior-grill.md

 As the construction comes to a close and anticipation mounts, [Lafayette](https://developinglafayette.com/){: target="_blank" rel="noopener"} is buzzing with excitement.
 Superior Grill isn’t just a restaurant—it’s a symbol of progress, a beacon of hope for food lovers everywhere.

 So, mark your calendars and get ready to fiesta, Lafayette!
 Superior Grill is coming to town, and it’s about to take your dining experience to a whole new level.
-Here’s to good times, great food, and the unstoppable duo of Jeff Landry and Rex Moroux of Scout—cheers to Lafayette’s culinary future!
+Here’s to good times, great food, and the unstoppable duo of Jeff Landry and Rex Moroux of Scout—cheers to Lafayette’s culinary future!<br><br>[https://lafayette.superiorgrill.com]() <br>[https://www.facebook.com/SuperiorGrillLafayette]()